doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

     original SQL query hard to read/understand.
 -   Databases optimize SQL queries before they are executed.
-Using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called **prepared statement**.
+Using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called **prepared statements**.

 This three arguments and some more technical details hopefully convinced you to investigate prepared statements for accessing your database.